widelands/wl_addons_server/README.md

 ### License

 This repository and its contents are published under the same license as Widelands: [The GNU General Public License (GPL) v2.](https://github.com/widelands/widelands/blob/master/COPYING)

+The file `mysql-connector-java-8.0.23.jar` is third-party code which we use with great gratitude to the authors.
+It contains its own LICENSE file.